After WNIT loss, Amy Williams says focus of 'special' Husker women's team immediately turned to next season

 Colorado advances to play the winner of Ole Miss vs. Tulane on Monday night at 7 p.m. in the regional semifinals.

-Cain is the only senior on Nebraska's roster, and she could use a COVID-19-related eligibility waiver to return next season.
+Cain is the only senior on Nebraska's roster, and she could use a COVID-related eligibility waiver to return next season.

 But, for now, the book closes on an unforgettable season — one with "curveballs, ups and downs, highs and lows, the grind of daily (COVID-19) testing and injuries," Williams says.